Facilitated by Heather Ross

 Time: 7:30 pm EST/4:30 pm PST until 9:00 pm EST/6:00 pm PST.

-Where: Online Zoom Meeting - you'll get the link after you sign up.
+Where: Online Zoom Meeting - the link will be emailed after you sign up.

 Heather Ross is the mother of a child who struggled with addiction, a Certified Parent Support Coach, Invitation to Change Certified, CRAFT trained, and the host of the popular podcast called Living with Your Child's Addiction.